 Below is an extract from a message thread from lammert in 2005 on WebmasterWorld

 Google operates a number of datacentres around the world.
 I am not sure about the exact number, but at the moment there are about 15.
 Each datacentre has one or more clusters, and each cluster consists of thousands of computers calculating the SERPs (Search Engine Results Pages) for your search query.
 When you do a query, you are connected with one of these data centres.
 Which one is determined by internal DNS settings of the nameservers of Google called ns1.google.com ... ns4.google.com.

 These DNS servers play an important role in load distribution and disaster recovery.
 When you request the IP address for www.google.com, their DNS server replies with one which can be used by the browser to attach to the search engine, and can be cached by your ISP for its next query.

 But throughout the day, you are not connected to this same data centre or cluster.
 This is because Google has decided to set an extremely short TTL (time to live) time for their name and IP addresses.
 They have a good reason for it.
 If a cluster is overloaded or breaks down, they can route requests to another cluster or datacentre.
 Within 5 minutes, due to that short TTL, clients are requesting a new IP address for www.google.com and all traffic is rerouted.

 In Windows, start the command line program and type: nslookup

 Type the command: set d2

-The program will now query the Google nameservers for the canonical name and the IP addresses for www.google.com.
-Because debugging is switched on with the set d2 command, you will also see the TTL times for the canonical name and IP's.
+The program will now query the Google nameservers for www.google.com.
+Because debugging is switched on with the set d2 command, you will also see the TTL times for these IP addresses.

 ** End of Report